gtechgobinda/Impledge_compound_word/README.md

 Note: A compounded word is one that can be constructed by combining (concatenating) shorter words also found in the same file

+### Approach

+Here used File Handling ArrayList, Arrays, Comparator, Hashset .
+Also used Recursive method and Dynamic Programming.

 ### Running the code
 **Input 01**